How to Guarantee Signal Integrity in Your PCB Design for Serial Communication Protocols

 4. Incorporate Best Design Practice In Your PCB

 Your firmware’s ability to deal with data corruption may be limited to the fundamental design of your PCB.
 Always adhere to the best design practices, like maintaining reasonable clearance between communication signals and using proper grounding to ensure digital signal stability.
-The best electronic design software, like Altium Designer and Altium’s CircuitStudio, have the right tools to support your best PCB design practices.
+Users can implement this technology and many other PCB design techniques with the world-class PCB design and layout features in Altium Designer®.
+Users can take advantage of a single integrated design platform with circuit design and PCB layout features for creating manufacturable circuit boards.
+When you’ve finished your design, and you want to release files to your manufacturer, the Altium 365™ platform makes it easy to collaborate and share your projects.